Exploring The Best Larch Hikes in Kananaskis And Beyond

 Where Else Can You See Larches in North America?

-In North America, several parks offer spectacular views of larches turning golden in September, providing ideal hiking opportunities including Jasper National Park in Alberta, Mount Assiniboine Provincial Park in British Columbia, Glacier National Park in Montana and North Cascades National Park, Washington.
+In North America, several national parks offer spectacular views of larches turning golden in September, providing ideal hiking opportunities including Jasper National Park in Alberta, Mount Assiniboine Provincial Park in British Columbia, Glacier National Park in Montana and North Cascades National Park, Washington.

 These parks offer a combination of accessibility and natural beauty, making them excellent choices for those wishing to experience the golden larches in September in other areas.